asvyazhin/CSS-guideline/README.md

 <!-- TODO: change <div> on <ul> -->
 ```

-Layout should be semantic, tags should be associated with they purposes.
+Layout should be semantic, tags should be associated with their purposes.

 ```html
 <!-- Not recommended -->